Compound interest: The gift that keeps on giving

 While toys and electronics will eventually break or become obsolete, a savings fund with compounding interest just keeps getting better over time.
 But that’s not the only reason to give the gift of compound interest.
 Here are three more:

 1. Nothing teaches kids about the power of saving and investing like watching their own money grow.
+A high-interest account can create meaningful results — results that could capture the attention of an impulsive youngster who is prone to spending.
 Your gift could become a catalyst for developing lifelong financial habits.

 2. It’s easier to save when they don’t have to start from scratch.
-Creating an account for them, or giving their existing account a boost, removes one of the most common barriers to saving: not knowing where to start.
+Creating an account for them, or giving their existing account a boost removes two of the most common barriers to saving: not knowing where to start and the impulse to spend immediately.

 So how do you go about giving the gift of compound interest?